JKorljan/Cyber-Security-Bootcamp-2021/Project1-ELKStack/README.md

 - Metricbeat: Metricbeat monitors system resources and services.
 This can be used to track network in and out bytes and CPU and memory usages.

 ### Using the Playbook
-In order to use the playbook, you will need to have an Ansible control node already configured.
+In order to use the playbook and install ELK, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 -